jadecobra/python_tdd_exercises/source/setup/install_wsl.rst

 * Click ``Get`` to install

-* When the installation is successful the computer asks you for a ``USERNAME``, use something that is easy for you to remember later
+* If the installation is successful the computer asks you for a ``USERNAME``, use something that is easy for you to remember later

 * Next it asks for a ``PASSWORD``, use something that is easy for you to remember later

   .. attention:: the terminal_ does not show any text while you type your password, use :kbd:`enter/return` on the keyboard when done and it asks you to type the password again to confirm it

-* after installing `Windows Subsystem for Linux`_ open `Visual Studio Code`_ and install the `WSL extension <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl>`_)
+* after you install `Windows Subsystem for Linux`_ open `Visual Studio Code`_ and install the `WSL extension <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl>`_)

 * Press ``F1`` on the keyboard in `Visual Studio Code`_ and select ``WSL:Connect to WSL`` to open a terminal_ in `Windows Subsystem for Linux`_